The Playbirds: Production

-Filmed over four weeks in the winter of 1977, The Playbirds was the official follow-up to Come Play with Me, which also starred Mary Millington.
+Filmed over four weeks in December 1977 and January 1978, The Playbirds was the official follow-up to Come Play with Me, which also starred Mary Millington.
 In The Playbirds, Millington plays an undercover policewoman investigating the murders of models from David Sullivan's magazine Playbirds.
 The title sequence shows Millington walking through Soho when it was at the height of its domination by the sex industry, giving a visual record of the district's history.
-Millington collaborated with director Willy Roe on two further sexploitation pictures, Confessions from the David Galaxy Affair and Queen of the Blues, both released theatrically in the summer of 1979.
+Millington collaborated with director Willy Roe on two further sexploitation pictures, Confessions from the David Galaxy Affair (1979) and Queen of the Blues (1979).

 Release and reception

 The film ran in London for 34 consecutive weeks and took £177,000.

 In a contemporary review for The Monthly Film Bulletin, Clyde Jeavons summed up the film as "standard British sex fare thinly disguised as a police thriller of the old Scotland Yard variety".
 On the performances, he commented that Millington "speaks her lines as methodically as she strips, while one or two good actors like Glynn Edwards stand around looking suitably shamefaced."
 Films Illustrated said that despite the film's sexual content, it resembled "an old-time British second feature transplanted to the '70s".

 In a 2022 review, Eddie Harrison (a contributor to The List) gave The Playbirds zero stars, characterising it as "grubby, bottom-rung British sexploitation" with a "sub-Giallo plot" and supporting cast made up of "slumming British comedy stars".
 He condemned the film's "deeply misogynist" tone, noting that while the striptease scenes "[objectify] women in the crudest possible way", the audience is drawn into a series of "vicarious 'thrills' as the same women are hunted down and brutally murdered".